 #5 Deep Linking

 Deep linking is the practice by which an affiliate builds a direct or custom link to a specific product page on a merchant’s website.
-It can improve conversion rates since the visitor will land on the product/service page of interest versus the advertiser’s home page.
+It can improve conversion rates since the visitor will land on the product/service page of interest compared to the advertiser’s home page.
 I prefer programs that offer deep linking capabilities because I can build context around the link I want to promote.
-Programs without deep linking options naturally attract greater limitations.
+Programs without deep linking naturally attract greater limitations.

 #6 Affiliate Marketing Networks